 To determine the most appropriate methods and criteria for vision screening, we used the five best screening tests (based on published data) on 712 junior- and senior-kindergarten children, then compared the results to the findings of a licensed optometrist who conducted a comprehensive eye exam of each child.
 To identify implementation issues we also screened more than 6500 kindergarteners in 30 communities across Ontario.
 These recommendations and sugggestions are based on our report of those studies plus additional analyses and our experience in the field.

 The Ministry expects public health units to use three of the tests we tried.
 These are described below.
-A child passes screening only if he passes all three tests, so a shortcut is to refer a child as soon as he fails one test or cannot complete a test.
+A child passes screening only if he passes all three tests, so a shortcut might be to refer a child as soon as he fails one test or cannot complete a test.
+However, for data analysis the Ministry wants all of the tests done.

 Crowded HOTV visual acuity test